 Used Book Buy Back

-During finals week at the end of each semester, the College Store operates a Used Book Buy Back program.
-Students may receive up to 50 percent of the selling price of the book, if a professor uses the same textbook edition for the following semester.
-The price given for each book depends on the book’s condition when presented, as determined by a member of the College Store staff.
-If a book is not being used in the following semester, our used book wholesaler may offer the student fair market value for the textbook, based on its condition.
+The College Store offers buyback on textbooks every day.
+However, during the week of finals, the College Store may offer up to 50 percent of the original selling price of the book if a professor uses the same textbook edition for the following semester.
+Books must be in sellable condition as determined by a member of the College Store staff and will not be bought if the book is damaged or necessary components are missing.
+If a book is not being used in the following semester, the store offers the student fair market value for the textbook, based on its condition.

 No refunds on gift cards, pre-paid cards, phone cards, newspapers, or magazines.

 Please contact the store or

 visit the website if you have any questions regarding refunds.